 Best Time to Go

 Whether you’re looking for winter sun or a summer escape to slot into your travel calendar, the Indian subcontinent has something for every season.
 The vast size of the region ensures it can cater for wildlife enthusiasts, beach buffs and culture vultures at any time of the year.
-This being said, trying to find the right destination at the right time can be bewildering to say the least, so we’ve compiled a selection of our favorite destinations to help inspire your next vacation no matter the month.
+This being said, trying to find the right destination at the right time can be bewildering to say the least, so we’ve compiled a selection of our favourite destinations to help inspire your next holiday no matter the month.

 Where to go October to April

-Combine two totally contrasting destinations on an unforgettable vacation in Bhutan and the Andaman Islands.
+Combine two totally contrasting destinations on an unforgettable holiday in Bhutan and the Andaman Islands.
 Begin the journey in the largely undiscovered Kingdom of Bhutan, where you can soak up the culture of Thimpu, marvel at the majestic scenery of Punakha and take the pilgrimage to Paro to see the iconic Tiger’s Nest Monastery.
 From there, you will continue your trip via Calcutta to the Andaman Islands.
-The rest of the vacation promises total relaxation and there are few better places for ultimate rejuvenation than Jalakara, a luxurious retreat on Havelock Island in the Andaman Sea.
+The rest of the holiday promises total relaxation and there are few better places for ultimate rejuvenation than Jalakara, a luxurious retreat on Havelock Island in the Andaman Sea.

-Journey through Sri Lanka staying in some of the country's best loved boutique hotels, and some Scott Dunn favorites too.
+Journey through Sri Lanka staying in some of the country's best loved boutique hotels, and some Scott Dunn favourites too.
 From the beautiful surroundings of Kandy, to the cosmopolitanism of Colombo and wildlife rich plains of Gal Oya National Park, to the endlessly rolling tea plantations, the historic Galle Fort and the stunning beaches of Galle, this itinerary takes in Sri Lanka's many highlights on a two week tour.
 Perfect for anyone visiting the country for the first time and ideal for an escape during the first few months of the year.

 The best time of year to visit Rajasthan is between October and April, before the heat of the summer sets in and the monsoon has subsided is the best time to visit.
 This itinerary takes you on a tour of Rajasthan, taking in the highlights of the Golden Triangle and the capital, Delhi.
 Combining rural Rajasthan with the intoxicating cities of the region is a fantastic way to see its many highlights.